IBS Trigger Foods List Plus Some Amazing Alternatives

 Forget Your IBS Trigger Foods List With These Great Low-FODMAP Books

-Many of the common triggers on this IBS trigger foods list can be eliminated through a low-FODMAP diet.
+Many of the common triggers on this IBS trigger foods list can be eliminated and possibly re-introduced through a low-FODMAP diet.

-This could be a quick way for you to eliminate triggers and start feeling great again.
+This could be a quick way for you to determine triggers.

 FODMAPs are a particular set of carbs that are hard to digest.
 Each letter in FODMAP stands for one of those carbs.
 Eliminating these could potentially wipe out your IBS symptoms.